jchughes61/tips3/README.txt

-# Pre-work - Tip Calculator
+# Pre-work - Tip Jar

-Tip Calculator is a tip calculator application for iOS.
+Tip Jar is a tip calculator application for iOS.

 Submitted by: Jacob Hughes

-Time spent: 4 hours spent in total
+Time spent: 8 hours spent in total

 ## User Stories